13 Things to do in Vila Nova de Milfontes, Portugal

 Vila Nova de Milfontes Restaurants

 Vila Nova de Milfontes is home to many restaurants which take advantage of the town’s perfect spot for fishing.
-One of the most recommended Vila Nova de Milfontes restaurants in the town centre is “Tasca do Celso“, a lovely family restaurant, which serves amazing fresh seafood, as well as some unique specialities.
+One of the most recommended Vila Nova de Milfontes restaurants in the town centre is “Tasca do Celso“, a lovely family restaurant, which serves amazing fresh seafood, as well as some unique specialties.

 If, however, you would like to enjoy the view over the Atlantic with your meal, the restaurant “A Choupana” is a great choice.
 It is located near the viewpoint at Farol de Milfontes and apart from providing an amazing view, it is home to some superb dishes.

 Based on the number of times the word “surfing” was mentioned so far, you may have realized that Vila Nova de Milfontes is a surfing hotspot.
-The big waves crashing against Carreiro das Fazendas and Malhão (located further to the north) create the perfect scene for experienced surfers to showcase their abilities, while smaller waves that reach Farol and Furnas are ideal for those who want to take up this activity.
+The big waves crashing against Carreiro das Fazendas and Malhão (located further to the north) create the perfect scene for experienced surfers to showcase their abilities, while smaller waves that reach Farol Praia and Furnas are ideal for those who want to take up this activity.
 Surf Camp Alentejo is a well-known company which provides surf lessons and holidays for people of all skill levels.
 They also rent surfing equipment separately.

 Walking From the Town Centre to the Lighthouse